iz4vve-talks/pyconX/README.md

-# Presentations for Europython2018
+# Presentations for PyconX
-This repository ccontains the preparation of the presentations for Europython 2018 (the proposed persentations: not all will be delivered at the conference).
+This repository contains the preparation of the presentations for PyconX (the proposed presentations: not all will be delivered at the conference).

 ## How to view the slides